jeremiah-c-leary/vhdl-style-guide/docs/if_rules.rst

 |phase_1| |error|

-This rule checks the bolean expression is enclosed in ().
+This rule checks the boolean expression is enclosed in ().

 ..
 NOTE:: There is a configuration option **parenthesis** which will either insert or remove the parenthesis.